Skip to main content

 netplan apply

-1. If your servers use HTTPS, add your TLS(SSL)-certificate to the Secret Manager.
+1. If your servers use the HTTPS protocol, add your TLS(SSL) certificate to the Certificate Manager.
 You can also issue a Let's Encrypt® certificate.

-2. In the Control Panel, in the top menu, click Products and select Load Balancer.
+2. In the control panel, on the top menu, click Products and select Load Balancer.

-4. Select the tariff according to the desired channel width — 20, 50, 100 or 1,000 Mbps.
-If you need a different channel width, select Other and specify the required value in Mbps.
+4. Select a plan according to the required channel bandwidth — 20, 50, 100, or 1000 Mbps.
+If you need a different channel bandwidth, select Other and specify the required value in Mbps.

-5. Specify the global router to which you have connected networks and subnets — its name, ID or a list of subnets added to the router.
-You can view the router data in the control panel: from the top menu, click ProductsGlobal Router → Router page.
+5. Specify the global router to which you connected the networks and subnets — its name, identifier, or the list of subnets added to the router.
+Router details can be viewed in the control panel: in the top menu, click ProductsGlobal router → router page.

-6. Specify the balancer subnet that you specified when configuring routing on the servers.
+6. Specify the load balancer subnet you entered when configuring routing on the servers.

 7. Select a balancing algorithm:

-• Round Robin is a round robin algorithm in which requests are passed to each server in turn;
+• Round Robin — a round-robin algorithm where requests are passed to each server in turn;

-• Weighted Round Robin is a weighted round robin algorithm in which each server is assigned a weighting factor corresponding to its performance and capacity.
-Servers with a higher weighting factor receive more requests;
+• Weighted Round Robin — a weighted round-robin algorithm where each server is assigned a weight coefficient corresponding to its performance and power.
+Servers with a higher coefficient receive more requests;

-• Source IP hash is an algorithm that, depending on the HTTP header or IP address, selects a preferred server to receive the request;
+• Source IP hash — an algorithm where the preferred server for receiving a request is selected depending on the HTTP header or IP address;

-• Least Connections — an algorithm that sends the request to the least loaded server.
+• Least Connections — an algorithm where the request is sent to the least loaded server.

-8. If you want to use Sticky Sessions, check the Sticky Sessions checkbox.
+8. If Sticky Sessions are required, select the Sticky Sessions checkbox.

-9. Select the protocol of the target servers: TCP, HTTP, HTTPS.
+9. Select the target server protocol: TCP, HTTP, HTTPS.

-10. If you selected the TCP protocol, specify the parameters for using the protocol — all private IP addresses assigned within the global router's networks, with the ports specified.
+10. If you selected the TCP protocol, specify the parameters for using the protocol — all private IP addresses assigned within the global router networks, specifying the ports.

-11. If you selected the HTTP protocol, specify all combinations of URLs received from the Internet and the IP addresses to which they should be redirected, including the port.
-For example, http://domain.com/page to http://X.X.X.X:X.
+11. If you selected the HTTP protocol, specify all combinations of URLs accepted from the Internet and the IP addresses to which they should be redirected, specifying the port.
+For example, http://domain.com/page — http://X.X.X.X:X.

 12. If you selected the HTTPS protocol, specify:

-• all combinations of URLs received from the Internet and the IP addresses to which they should be redirected, with the port.
-For example, https://domain.com/page to http://X.X.X.X:X;
+• all combinations of URLs accepted from the Internet and the IP addresses to which they should be redirected, specifying the port.
+For example, https://domain.com/page — http://X.X.X.X:X;

-• The ID of the project where the certificate resides.
+• The ID of the project where the certificate is located.

-13. Optional: if you need to specify any additional data, enter it in the Additional comment field.
-For example, describe the usage scenario in more detail, specify in which pools the infrastructure is hosted, leave the administrator's contact for communication and clarification of details.
+13. Optional: if you need to provide any additional information, enter it in the Additional comment field.
+For example, describe the use case in more detail, specify in which pools the infrastructure is hosted, or leave administrator contact information for details.

-15. We will create and send a ticket to activate the service.
-Connection takes up to seven working days.
-When the balancer is ready, we will send you a secure public IP address in the ticket to which you should direct incoming traffic for balancing.
+15. We will create and send a ticket to connect the service.
+The connection process takes up to seven business days.
+Once the load balancer is ready, we will provide you with a protected public IP address in the ticket; you need to direct incoming traffic to this address for balancing.

-To test the balancer, send test requests to the IP address you received when you ordered the balancer.
+To verify load balancer operation, send test requests to the IP address you received when ordering the load balancer.